tayangwang/tayangwang.github.io/_talks/2024-10-13-fantasy-baseball-101-podcast.md

 However, I didn't just look at the surface numbers.
 A deep dive into their Statcast data revealed that their core contact quality and expected statistics remained elite.
 They hadn't declined; they were just unlucky.
 This trust in underlying data allowed me to draft first-round talents in the second or third rounds, perfectly executing a "buy low, sell high" value investment strategy.

-> "Their surface stats might have been down last year, but if you looked at their advanced metrics from Statcast, they weren't bad at all."

 ## 2. Catchers Are Not Disposable: Crushing the Competition

 In the Fantasy Baseball community, "punting" the catcher position (waiting until the last rounds to draft one) is a common strategy.
 I strongly disagree.
 My early selection of **William Contreras** (Brewers) in the 5th round of another league stands as proof.